-- 4.1 On the 14th December 2022, the Minister for Finance and Local Government (Rebecca Evans MS) announced the Provisional 2023/24 Local Government Settlement.
-The Minister's statement and key data table is attached at Appendix 1. - 4.2 The "headlines" of the 2023/24 Provisional Settlement are as follows:-
+- 4.1 On the 28th February 2023, the Minister for Finance and Local Government (Rebecca Evans MS) announced the Final 2023/24 Local Government Settlement.
+The Minister's letter and key data table is attached at Appendix 1. - 4.2 The "headlines" of the 2023/24 Final Settlement are as follows: - a.

-- a.
 The overall increase in Revenue Support Grant (RSG) and Non-Domestic Rates (NDR) funding for 2023/24 (of unhypothecated funding) at an all Wales level, after adjusting for transfers is 7.9% (+£403M). - b.
 The settlement for Rhondda Cynon Taf, amounts to an increase of 6.6% which is below the average all Wales increase.
 Settlement figures across Wales range from 6.5% to 9.3%. - c.
-No 'floor' protection has been included for 2023/24. - d.
-The Settlement figures for 2023/24 include a transfer into the settlement in respect of the Coastal Risk Management Programme (not applicable to this Council). - e.
+No 'floor' protection has been included for 2023/24.

+- d.
+The Settlement figures for 2023/24 include a transfer into the settlement in respect of the Coastal Risk Management Programme (not applicable to this Council) and in respect of the Fire and Rescue Services Pension (£0.460M for this Council). - e.
 The Settlement also provides an indicative all Wales settlement level for financial year 2024/25 at 3.1%.
-This is indicative only and dependent on current estimates of NDR income and on 2024/25 UK budgets. - f.
+This is indicative only and dependent on current estimates of NDR income and future budgets. - f.
 Provisional figures and indicative estimates for 2023/24 and 2024/25 are also included for specific grants, at an all Wales level.
 The Social Care Workforce Grant is set to continue at the current level.
 This continues to fund our core base budget. - g.
 The Council's General Capital Funding allocation has increased by £2.287M to £13.886M (having reduced by £2.165M for this financial year).